Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 But he said testing will continue to identify new cases.

-He said the Ministry will be "quite systematic" when it comes to any new testing.
+He said the ministry will be "quite systematic" when it comes to any new testing.

 "Our goal is elimination.
-That doesn't mean eradication," he said.
+That doesn't mean eradication."

 Ardern said she was confident the country had achieved that goal.